loader image

 Comprehensive Coverage

 While providing only the minimum statutory benefits might initially reduce total employee cost, it can negatively impact employee satisfaction and lead to higher turnover.
-Comprehensive benefits, including health insurance, retirement plans, paid leave, and additional options like dental/vision coverage and equity, are crucial for building a strong, unified team and retaining top talent.
+Comprehensive benefits, including health benefits, retirement plans, paid leave, and additional options like dental/vision coverage and equity, are crucial for building a strong, unified team and retaining top talent.

 Compliance